-In Snow Goer’s November 2012 issue, we featured a brief interview with Meisha Johnson – actress, TV show host, spokesperson and snowmobile enthusiast.
+In the November 2012 issue of Snow Goer magazine, we featured a brief interview with Meisha Johnson — actress, TV show host, spokesperson and snowmobile enthusiast.
 Here is the full interview.
-We hope you enjoy the interview as much as we enjoyed our conversation with the always-personable, always-fun Meisha.
+We hope you enjoy the interview as much as we enjoyed our conversation with the always-personable, always-fun Meisha Johnson.

-Meisha P.J.
-Johnson, 33, is a longtime presence in the snowmobile industry, most notably the host of the Sledhead 24/7 TV show airing Sunday nights on FSN and of the ISOC Amsoil Championship Snocross Series.
+Meisha Johnson, 33, is a longtime presence in the snowmobile industry, most notably the host of the Sledhead 24/7 TV show airing Sunday nights on Fox Sports North and of the ISOC Amsoil Championship Snocross Series.
 Aside from her many product endorsements, show appearance, TV pilots and event hosts, Meisha has also done voiceover work, modeling, is currently filming a movie — and she even speaks fluent Swedish.
-What follows is an excerpt from our interview with Meisha, covering her experience in the snowmobile industry, her love of riding and what keeps her busy.
-For the full interview, visit SnowGoer.com.

 Snow Goer: Aside from hosting Sledhead, you also do a lot of corporate work.
 Do you feel tugged one way or another — powersports versus corporate clients?

 Meisha Johnson: I love the work that I do so much that I never ever felt like it had to be all one thing or another.
 Being an actress to my core, it’s easy for me to take on different roles, whether it has to be very corporate or whether I can be that fun, crazy powersports girl.
 Either way, it feels so natural.